-The first and most important step will be: Have your new oven connected to the proper power source.
+The first and most important step will be: Have your new oven hooked up to the proper power and (if applicable) water source.
 If there is any doubt about the proper power or the connections, have the oven installed by a qualified electrician according to your local codes.